Small Business Internet Service Options Here are some great Internet access choices for entrepreneurs and small stores or offices.

 If you have special requirements such as static IP addresses, any type of server or symmetrical bandwidth, you'll be needing to look at Internet services designed for commercial operations.

 When your business needs a commercial office, you’re probably supporting more than one person.
 Insurance sales agents, physicians, and any business that wants walk-in clients fits this category.
 You won’t be able to get residential broadband at a commercial address, but you can get basically the same service branded as “business broadband.”
-Cable is still an excellent option, with bandwidths up to 100 Mbps common and more than adequate to support a small team.
+Cable is still an excellent option, with bandwidths up to 100 Mbps common and more than adequate to support a small team and up to 1 Gbps now available for larger offices.
 You may even set up a guest WiFi network for clients or bundle television service for waiting rooms.

 Higher Tech Offices